Data Strategy

 Background

-An operating model defines how an organisation structures its data capabilities — the teams, roles, processes, decision rights, and governance mechanisms that determine how data is managed, governed, and used on a daily basis.
+An operating model defines how an organization structures its data capabilities — the teams, roles, processes, decision rights, and governance mechanisms that determine how data is managed, governed, and used on a daily basis.
 Without a deliberate operating model, data initiatives rely on ad hoc arrangements that cannot scale.
-For GCC enterprises building permanent data capabilities, the operating model is what separates a one-time project from a sustainable competitive advantage.

 Use cases